KittyGiraudel/site/_posts/2013-09-03-use-lengths-not-strings.md

   - lengths
 ---

 This is something I see in a lot of Sass demos and tutorials.
-People tend to use strings instead of actual lengths, and if it's okay in most cases, there are a couple of situations when it is not anymore.
+People tend to use strings instead of actual lengths, and if it’s okay in most cases, there are a couple of situations when it is not anymore.

 But first, let me introduce the topic because you probably wonder what the hell I am talking about.
 Nothing better than a little example for this.